lucianoaf8/NewsletterSignup/README.md

 # Newsletter Sign Up Page

-Created using HTML and JavaScript
+Created using HTML and NodeJS